Loot - Seasons 1-3

 Does it pass the Bechdel Test?
 YES

 Loot prioritizes women in its storytelling.
 Two of them head up the Wells Foundation, with Molly providing the money and Sofía making sure that everything runs smoothly.
-Having two women of color, in particular, in high-ranking positions of power is significant in light of how women continue to be underrepresented in senior roles
+Having two women of color in high-ranking positions of power is significant, considering that women continue to be underrepresented in senior roles

 Nor is Molly one-dimensionally perfect.
 Her bitterness about her divorce, and her desire for others to like her, often leads to disaster.
 For example, during a bird hunting expedition in Season 3, Episode 6’s “What’s Up With Us,” Molly brings an elaborate camping van to impress her boyfriend and co-worker, Arthur (Nat Faxon).
 But the van accidentally kills the coveted bird that he and the rest of the birding group had been waiting all day to see.
 By showcasing Molly’s mistakes, while making her good intentions clear, Loot sends the message that imperfect women are still deserving of empathy and understanding.